cysec-notes/cybersecurity-journey/Google_Cybersecurity_Professional_Certificate/Play It Safe: Manage Security Risks/Module_4.md

 # Module 4: Use Playbooks to respond to the incident
 ## Overview
+This module focuses in exploring playbooks that helps security team responds to threat,risk, vulnerabilities identify by siem tools, Also this module, introduce the six phase of incident response playbooks

 ## Learning Objectives
 After completing this module, I can:
-- Explore Playbooks helps security team responds to threat,risk, vulnerabilities identify by siem tools
+- Explore Playbooks
 - Six phase of incident response

 ## Key Concepts Learned